minoa-lang/reference/src/type-system/types/pointer-like-types/pointer-types.md

 ## Optional pointers [↵](#pointer-types)

 An optional pointer is a pointer wrapped inside of an [optional type], i.e. `?^T` or `?[^]T`.
-These pointers are allowed to have a 'null' value, represented as `.None`.
+These pointers are allowed to have a `null` value, which represents the optional `.None` value.

 The are guaranteed to have the same size as a pointer, thanks to optional type optimizations.